UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

  <img src="https://user-images.githubusercontent.com/57876448/195365270-9fc3bc5e-a02d-4231-8c5a-7230648c0da1.png" alt="drawing" width="200"  hspace="20" vspace="20"/>

 This Year, we are happy to announce an integrated challenge with our Partner-- Azure Quantum!
-Qikit projects can be run on **real quantum hardware** on Azure Qauntum from IonQ, Rigetti, and Quantiniuum for our Hack-a-thon.
+Qikit projects can be run on **real quantum hardware** on Azure Qauntum from IonQ, Rigetti, and Quantinuum for our Hack-a-thon.
 If you choose to use Azure Quantum for your Fall Fest project, then you are eligble for a seperate prize pool for our Azure Quantum Challenge.
 We will have workshops and office hours on Discord from the Microsoft team during the week leading up to the hack-a-thon.

 # Stay Updated: